1974–75 FC Basel season

 The Fussball Club Basel 1893 1974–75 season was their 81st season since the club was founded.
-It was their 29th consecutive season in the top flight of Swiss football after they won promotion during the season 1945–46.
+It was their 29th consecutive season in the top flight of Swiss football after they won promotion during the 1945–46 season.
 They played their home games in the St. Jakob Stadium.
 Félix Musfeld was club chairman for the fifth consecutive period.

 Overview

 Pre-season

 Helmut Benthaus was first team manager for the tenth consecutive season.
 There were a few amendments to the team.
 Josef Kiefer, now coming to the end of his active career, went on to play for FC Breitenbach.
 Kiefer had been with the club for 12 seasons.
-Between the years 1962 and 1974 he had played a total of 355 games for Basel, 170 of these games were in the domestic league.
+Between the years 1962 and 1974 he had played a total of 355 games for Basel; 170 of these games were in the domestic league.
 He had won the championship five times and the Swiss Cup once.
-A number of other players also left the club, Teófilo Cubillas went on to Porto, Rudolf Wampfler to Fribourg, Peter Wenger went on to Nordstern Basel and Felix Tschudin moved on to local club SC Binningen.
-In an inwards directions Fritz Wirth joined on loan from Grenchen, Roland Schönenberger signed from Wangen bei Olten and Danish international Eigil Nielsen signed from Winterthur.
+A number of other players also left the club: Teófilo Cubillas went on to Porto, Rudolf Wampfler to Fribourg, Peter Wenger went on to Nordstern Basel and Felix Tschudin moved on to local club SC Binningen.
+In an inwards direction, Fritz Wirth joined on loan from Grenchen, Roland Schönenberger signed from Wangen bei Olten and Danish international Eigil Nielsen signed from Winterthur.

 Basel played a total of 51 games in their 1974–75 season.
 26 in the domestic league, seven in the Swiss Cup, four in the Swiss League Cup, five in the Cup of the Alps and nine were friendly matches.
 The team scored a total of 123 goals and conceded 66.
 Basel won all nine friendly games, of which three were played at home and the other six away.